-- Add olive oil to a large, deep skillet or an enamel dutch oven.
+- Add oil to a large, deep skillet or an enamel dutch oven.
 Add the chopped seitan and sauté until lightly browned, about 5-7 minutes.
 Transfer to a plate and set aside.

-- Once vegetables start to soften after about 7-8 minutes of cooking, stir in the sauce, cashews, and seitan "chicken".
+- Stir in the sauce, cashews, and seitan "chicken".
 Cook another 2-3 minutes until sauce has thickened and seitan "chicken" is hot.

 - Serve over cooked rice and sprinkle with chopped fresh cilantro and chopped green onion.